jjceball/110CSE/README.md

 CSE110
 ======
-Code used in creating an Android App for CSE 110
+Code used in CSE 110, Software Engineering

+Core Language used: Android SDK (Java)